SymbolicML/DynamicQuantities.jl/README.md

 ```

 **(Note the μ and n.)**
-Here, the DynamicUnits quantity object allows the compiler to build a function that is type stable,
+Here, the DynamicQuantities quantity object allows the compiler to build a function that is type stable,
 while the Unitful quantity object, which stores its dimensions in the type, requires type inference at runtime.

 However, if the dimensions in your function *can* be inferred by the compiler,